 The American Academy of Arts and Sciences (AAAS) has elected five New York University faculty as fellows: Leslie Greengard, a professor at the Courant Institute of Mathematical Sciences; Yusef Komunyakaa, a faculty member in the Creative Writing Program and the Department of English; Trevor Morrison, dean of NYU’s School of Law; Debraj Ray, a Silver Professor in the Department of Economics; and Christopher Wood, a professor in the Department of German.

 Other AAAS fellows selected this year include the following: novelist Colm Tóibín; La Opinión Publisher and CEO Monica Lozano; former Botswanan President Festus Mogae; and autism author and spokesperson Temple Grandin.
-The list of the new members may be found here.

 “It is an honor to welcome this new class of exceptional women and men as part of our distinguished membership,” said Don Randel, chair of the Academy’s Board of Directors.
 “Their election affords us an invaluable opportunity to bring their expertise and knowledge to bear on some of the most significant challenges of our day.
 We look forward to engaging these new members in the work of the Academy.”